 Why not send a picture?

 That's much easier and quicker than setting up a time to meet, or finding a fax machine or scanner to send the information through.

 Text Request is a completely secure system, so all that personal contact information would be protected and owned by the agency.
 It wouldn't just live in your personal cell phone messages.

 Sending pictures for these details is convenient for your agency, and provides an incredible customer experience.
 It's just one more way your insurance agency can stand out from the competition!

 If you’re ready to jump in and start texting clients as an insurance agency, you can sign up for Text Request on our Pricing page and be ready to go in a few minutes.
 Someone from our team will reach out ASAP to help you, too.

-If you’re not quite sure whether texting is right for you - or if Text Request can do everything you need - grab a time to speak with one of our experts on our Demo page.
+If you’re not quite sure whether text messaging is right for you - or if Text Request can do everything you need - grab a time to speak with one of our experts on our Demo page.

-You can choose a brief phone call for asking questions, or a live demo where we’ll personally walk through Text Request - and answer all your questions.
-Or contact us to talk to someone right now.
+You can choose a brief phone call for asking questions, or a live demo where we’ll personally walk through Text Request - and answer all your questions about how texting can be used in the insurance industry.